Adversarial Tradeoffs in Robust State Estimation: Adversarially Robust Kalman Filtering

-We note that the optimal solution to this problem is precisely the Kalman Filter ($k=N$) or Smoother ($k<N$).
-We explicitly solve for the minimum mean square estimator $\hatL_k$ in the following lemma, which is standard, but included for completeness.
+We note that the optimal solution to this problem is precisely the Kalman filter ($k=N$) or smoother ($k<N$).
+We explicitly solve for the minimum mean square estimator $\hatL_k$ in the following standard lemma, included for completeness.

 \begin{lemma} Suppose $k \leq N$.
 The finite horizon Kalman state estimator is the solution to optimization problem \eqref{eq:sr-kf}, and is given by

 \end{lemma}

 \paragraph{Adversarially Robust State Estimation} We now modify the standard filtering problem \eqref{eq:sr-kf} to allow adversarial perturbations to enter through sensor measurements.\footnote{We choose to restrict our attention to adversarial sensor measurements because it is a more direct analog to the traditional adversarial robustness literature, which considers perturbations to image data, and not to the image data-generating distribution \citep{szegedy2013intriguing, goodfellow2014explaining, carlini2016defensive}.} In particular, for some $\varepsilon>0$, the adversarially robust state estimator is defined by